secheng722/sc_blog_salvo/README.md

 # easy blog

-Simple blog written in Rust, using salvo and Tera
+Simple blog written in Rust, using Salvo and Tera
 Html and tailwindcss

 address：http://114.116.255.107:8081